dmat1986/NYCBikeTrips/readme.md

 The app takes in data from a csv provided by CitiBike in New York City.

+Download the project and make your way into the folder:

+`cd NYCBikeTrips`

 To create the database:

 `python3 manage.py makemigrations webservice`